Script notes is a general term for any notes given to a screenwriter regarding the development of their script.

 Create credible titles – Titles must be original works that convey information about what your book or movie is about.
 You also want to make sure your title has something unique about it so that it stands out among other similar products.

 Avoid spammy keywords – The first thing people will do when they search for any book or film is look at its title and description.
 That’s why it’s extremely important not to use spammy keywords like “best seller” or “new release” in your title or description.
-This will help you avoid getting buried in search results and encourage more substantive
+This will help you avoid getting buried in search results.

 Script Notes Complete Tasks With Checklists